drupal-composer/drupal-project/README.md

 ##### Notes

-Since Drupal Core is handled using a custom Composer installer patching Core is currently not possible.
+Patching Drupal Core may not work since Drupal Core is handled using a custom Composer installer.

 The plugin does not generate a `PATCHES.txt` file for each patched project as Drush Make does.